MJohnstonAI/conflictresolution-nextjs/PROJECT_BRIEF.md

 ## Roadmap (Suggested)
 - Better server-side caps for all prompt inputs (history/context) with explicit truncation policies.
 - Optional streaming for generation and improved perceived latency.
-- More demo scenarios and richer “recording” playback (timing, narration, progress cues).
+- More demo scenarios and richer "recording" playback (timing, narration, progress cues).
 - Analytics for conversion from demo to paid.

 ---